RedHatNordicsSA/ansible-roadshow/labs/lab-4/README.md

     name: nginx
 ```

 This defines a handler named *restart-nginx-service*, which we'll use in a moment.
-Now edit the file *$WORK_DIR/roles/nginx-config/tasks/main.yml* to have the following content:
+Now replace the content in the file *$WORK_DIR/roles/nginx-config/tasks/main.yml* with below:

 ```
 ---